Every B2B founder, marketer, executive, or coach understands that people do business with those whom they know, like, and trust.

 How to appear on podcasts as an expert guest

-If you’re sold on the idea of appearing on podcasts as a guest, it’s time to discuss how to actually do so.
+If you’re sold on the idea of appearing on podcasts as a guest and also match the requirements above, it’s time to discuss how to actually do so.
 You can follow this step-by-step process to make the most of each opportunity.

 - Research and prepare